goosecaboose666/Mistress-Mae-AI-Domme/README.md

 *   **Reach:** Uses platform-specific adapters (Twitter, Telegram, Discord, Farcaster) to tailor the AI's persona and content delivery.
 *   **OpSec:** Implements auto-rotation of handles and avatars via NFT metadata for rapid, on-chain ban-evasion.

-### Layer 2: Human-in-the-Loop Override
+### Layer 2: Admin-Controlled Override and Treasury
-*   **Security:** A Gnosis-Safe 2-of-3 multisig controls the Treasury and contract upgrades.
+*   **Security:** The Treasury is held in **Mistress Mae's Personal Wallet** (Admin-Controlled), which is the primary recipient of all tributes and the 2% transfer tax.
+Contract upgrades are controlled by a single Admin key.
-*   **Emergency Protocol:** A hidden "RED-LEDGER" safeword instantly freezes the wallet and notifies the multisig for human intervention.
+*   **Emergency Protocol:** A hidden "RED-LEDGER" safeword instantly freezes the wallet and notifies the Admin for human intervention.

 ## 💰 Tokenomics: $DOMME (ERC-20)